escherlies/elm-2d-linear-algebra-impl-perf/README.md

 # Result

-Use a `Tuple` if you want to do 2d vector math for everything other than WebGL in Elm!
+Use an `ADT` if you want to do vector math for everything other than WebGL in Elm!

+It is more descriptive and has the best performance.

 # Implementations